dlanza1/ExDeMon/doc/users-manual.md

 List of keys or aliases can be combined.
 If the JSON document does not contain the attribute, the metric will not contain such attribute.

-"value.attributes" configure the keys from which metric values will be extracted from the JSON document.
+"value.keys" configure the keys from which metric values will be extracted from the JSON document.
 You can indicate a list of keys separated by space.
-A metric will be created for each key, all metrics generated from the same JSON document will share the same ids and attributes.
-All generated metrics will contain an extra attribute with name "$value\_attribute", its value indicates the key from which the value has been extracted.
+A metric will be created for each key, all metrics generated from the same JSON document will share the same timestamp and attributes.
+All generated metrics will contain an extra attribute with name "$value\_attribute", its value indicates the key (or alias) from which the value has been extracted.
 You can also configure these attributes for values individually assigning aliases.
 Assigned alias will be stored at "$value\_attribute", so the alias will be used in any metric filter.
 List of keys or aliases can be combined.
 If JSON document does not contain the value, the metric will not be generated.